 Foreign exchange and other derivative financial instruments entered into by the Bank are generally traded in an over-the-counter market with professional market counterparties on standardised contractual terms and conditions.
 Derivatives have potentially favourable (assets) or unfavourable (liabilities) conditions as a result of fluctuations in market interest rates, foreign exchange rates or other variables relative to their terms.
-The aggregate fair values of derivative financial assets and liabilities can fluctuate significantly from time to time.
+The aggregate fair values of derivative financial assets and liabilities can fluctuate significantly over time.

-At 31 December 2015, the Bank also had liabilities under spot transactions with foreign currencies of RR 631 679 thousand (2014: RR 1 258 060 thousand).
+At 31 December 2016, the Bank also had liabilities under spot transactions with foreign currencies of RR 843 727 thousand (2015: RR 631 679 thousand).
 The net fair value of spot transactions is insignificant.